Abraham Hostel Tel Aviv is an excellent place to stay when visiting the most fun city in Israel.

 15 Things To Know About Abraham Hostel Tel Aviv

 Abraham Hostel is nicely located in the heart of Tel Aviv, in Levontin St..
-It is a few steps away from Rothschild Boulevard, a street full of shops, cafés and restaurant.
+It is a few steps away from Rothschild Boulevard, a street full of shops, cafés and restaurant and one of the main streets of Tel Aviv.
 From there, you can quickly get to Neve Tzedek, one of Tel Aviv’s nicest neighborhood.
 The hostel is a 10 minutes walk from the seafront, from where you can easily reach Old Jaffa within a half an hour walk.

 In Tel Aviv there is a bike line that goes all around the city: biking is locals’ favorite way of going around town because the city is almost flat.
 If you are planning to rent a bike, from the hostel you just need to get to Rothschild Boulevard to find the bike lane.